whoschek/bzfs/README.md

 *  For increased safety, in normal operation wbackup-zfs creates a ZFS bookmark in the source dataset whenever it has successfully completed replication of the most recent snapshot.
-This option disables this safety feature but is discouraged, because bookmarks are tiny and relatively cheap and help to ensure that ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.
-For example, if a pruning policy has accidentally deleted too many (or even all) snapshots on the source dataset in an effort to reclaim disk space, replication can still proceed because it can use the info in the bookmark (which must still exist in the source dataset) instead of the info in the metadata of a (now missing) source snapshot.
-Note that a ZFS bookmark does not contain user data; instead a ZFS bookmark is essentially a pointer in the form of a single 64-bit transaction group id and GUID that tells the destination ZFS pool how to find the destination snapshot corresponding to the source bookmark.
-Note that while a bookmark allows for its snapshot to be deleted on the source, it still requires that its snapshot is not somehow deleted prematurely on the destination, so be mindful of that.
-You can list bookmarks like so: `zfs list -t bookmark $SRC_DATASET`, and you can delete or prune bookmarks just like snapshots, like so: `zfs destroy $SRC_DATASET#$BOOKMARK`.
-Note that by convention a bookmark created by wbackup-zfs has the same name as its corresponding snapshot, the only difference being the leading '#' separator instead of the leading '@' separator.
+The --no-create-bookmark option disables this safety feature but is discouraged, because bookmarks are tiny and relatively cheap and help to ensure that ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.
+For example, if a pruning script has accidentally deleted too many (or even all) snapshots on the source dataset in an effort to reclaim disk space, replication can still proceed because it can use the info in the bookmark (which must still exist in the source dataset) instead of the info in the metadata of the (now missing) source snapshot.
+Note that a ZFS bookmark does not contain user data;
+    instead a ZFS bookmark is essentially a pointer in the form of a GUID and single 64-bit transaction group id that tells the destination ZFS pool how to find the destination snapshot corresponding to the source bookmark.
+Note that while a bookmark allows for its snapshot to be deleted on the source, it still requires that its snapshot is not somehow deleted prematurely on the destination dataset, so be mindful of that.
+By convention a bookmark created by wbackup-zfs has the same name as its corresponding snapshot, the only difference being the leading '#' separator instead of the leading '@' separator. wbackup-zfs itself never deletes any bookmark.
+You can list bookmarks, like so: `zfs list -t bookmark -o name,guid,creation -d 1 $SRC_DATASET`, and you can (and should) periodically prune obsolete bookmarks just like snapshots, like so:
+    `zfs destroy $SRC_DATASET#$BOOKMARK`.
+Bookmarks should be pruned less agressively than snapshots.

 <!-- -->